About The Center

 Just eight students completed the first ten-day course and early courses in the house were limited to 25 students.
 Slowly the center began expanding to meet the demand of students.
 In 1989, a group of meditators donated an adjoining seventy acres of land which brought the land back to its original parcel.
 Today the center consists of 108 acres and many new buildings have been added, including a bathhouse, two dining rooms, meditation hall for 200, a 140-cell pagoda, separate residences for men and women and a center manager’s house.

 Presently the center is able to accommodate 70 women and 44 men in the winter months for a total of 114 participants.
 During the summer months course our capacity is 140 students, when we can use tents and cabins on the men’s side.
 New residences were completed in 2004 and 2012 with individual rooms and private baths so many students can meditate seriously with the very least distractions.

 Approximately nineteen 10-day courses are scheduled at Dhamma Dharā per year, with nearly every course full with a wait list.
 Approximately 1,725 students from around the world complete our courses annually.
 The center also offers courses for children and teenagers as well as 20, 30 and 45-day courses.
 The Vipassana Meditation Center supports regional prison outreach as well.

-Future expansion plans include construction of the golden zedi atop the pagoda, a new residence for men, an expanded kitchen, and a larger reception area.
-The upper floors of the pagoda building with 64 cells was completed in January 2011, a teachers’ residence is under construction now.
+Future expansion plans include construction of a new residence for men (under construction now), an expanded kitchen, and a larger reception area.
+The upper floors of the pagoda building with 64 cells was completed in January 2011.
 From its modest beginnings as a farm house on eight acres of land, the meditation center has continued to grow.